Review and computational comparison of adaptive least-squares finite element schemes: Conclusion and open questions

-The numerical experiments show that the adaptive algorithm with separate marking is superior in particular on moderate levels and for an overall high accuracy.
-However, the suboptimal complexity of the data approximation algorithm leads to a significant drawback for the practical usage for very large numbers of degrees of freedom.
-Since the natural mesh-refinement leads to comparable results as the separate marking algorithm, it is a good alternative for those applications.
+The numerical experiments show that the adaptive algorithm with separate marking is superior in particular on moderate levels and for obtaining an overall high accuracy.
+However, the realisation of the separate marking and of the data approximation algorithm is more involved and usually not included in standard FEM software packages.
+Since the natural mesh-refinement leads to comparable results as the separate marking algorithm, it is a good alternative.
+The investigation of the efficiency indices confirmed the exactness of the built-in error estimator even on coarse meshes.

-Choices of moderate bulk parameters of \(0.3 \leq \theta \leq 0.7\) provide optimal convergence rates while still ensuring a tolerable number of solution steps.
+Choices of moderate bulk parameters of \(0.3 \leq \theta \leq 0.5\) provide optimal convergence rates while still ensuring a tolerable number of solution steps.
 The investigation of the separation parameter \(\kappa\) in Subsection~\ref{subsec:LshapeMicrostructure} suggests a choice of \(\kappa\) of one order of magnitude less than the quotient \(q_\ell^2 = \mu^2(\T_\ell) / \eta_\textup{S}^2(\T_\ell) \) in the case of uniform refinement.
 The evaluation of \(q_\ell\) for \(\ell = 0\) or small levels \(\ell > 0\) allow for a justified a~priori choice of \(\kappa\).
 The convergence rate is robust with respect to the parameter \(\rho\).
 Smaller values of \(\rho\) significantly reduce the number of solution steps while larger values enable the adaptive algorithm to balance error estimator reduction and data approximation more accurately.

+The adaptive LSFEM is well-established and convincing in many applications.
+However, important mathematical questions remain open.
+The proof of Theorem~\ref{thm:convergence_natural} on Q-linear convergence of the natural adaptive LSFEM heavily relies on the lowest-order arguments such that a straight-forward generalisation to higher polynomial degrees seems inaccessible.
+Additionally, the restriction to sufficiently large bulk parameters appears artificial and the case of small \(\theta\) is not covered yet.
+Once this has been solved, the linear convergence would imply optimal convergence rates with respect to the number of degrees of freedom by Theorem~\ref{thm:linear_implies_rate}.
+Moreover, the study of optimal convergence rates with respect to the computational costs in the spirit of \cite{MR4280291} represents an important task for future research.
+While the collective marking algorithm fits into the framework of \cite{MR4280291}, the application to an adaptive algorithm with separate marking and data approximation requires a major modification as for the axioms of adaptivity in \cite{MR3719030}.